Skip advert

 The UX offers quite un-Lexus-like levels of driver engagement, with tight body control and punchy powertrains and, based on our experiences, Lexus has managed to create an SUV that’s enjoyable to drive.

 The steering is well-weighted and direct, thanks, in part, to the mounting of the steering rack directly to the subframe, without the need for rubber bushes.
-This reduces vibrations and flex, delivering a level of steering sharpness that is largely absent from this segment.
+This reduces vibrations and flex, delivering a level of steering sharpness largely absent from this segment.

 Advertisement - Article continues below